 When you return home you may require some help with your personal care and daily tasks.
-If so, you may be discharged to the Social Care Worker from your area who will visit you on the ward and complete an assessment of your needs.
-Your named Social Care Worker will take into account the review made by the medical, nursing and therapy staff.
-Your package of care will have a reablement approach to enable discharge home to be supportive, whilst encouraging you to increase/maintain your level of independence.
+If so, you may be allocated a Social Care Worker from your area who will visit you on the ward and complete an assessment of your needs.
+They will take into account the review made by the medical, nursing and therapy staff.
+Your package of care will have a reablement approach to enable discharge home to be supportive whilst encouraging you to increase / maintain your level of independence.